We’ve been trying for over a year to figure out the histories of all the Oldsmobiles that Tropic Coast Racing ever had, it is quite a confusing tale.

 Another issue with Destiny being an Oldsmobile is that some have said Destiny was always a Lumina.

-It is believed the Destiny is a Lumina, Peter Sportelli got his rebodied cars mixed up and the car that Motorsport News is describing was a different car.
+It is believed that Destiny was an Oldsmobile, Peter Sportelli got his rebodied cars mixed up and the car that Motorsport News was describing was a mix of cars.

 As said earlier, Tropic Coast Racing had two ex-Morgan-McClure Oldsmobiles, this particular one was used at Oran Park in 1994.